-1. For FY 2021, if your agency is fiscally able to hire new employees and/or backfill open positions, please discuss the planned duties of the agency Career Counselor(s) with regard to advising employees of opportunities for promotion as well as overall career development.
+For FY 2022, if your agency is fiscally able to hire new employees and/or backfill open positions, please discuss the planned duties of the agency Career Counselor(s) with regard to advising employees of opportunities for promotion as well as overall career development.

-In FY 2021, the agency's Career Counselor will perform the following tasks: Review policies, procedures, and practices related to hiring (including vacancy announcements, use of certification lists, and the selection process for mission critical occupations). ☑ Promote employee awareness of opportunities for promotion and transfer within the agency. ⊠ Arrange for agency wide notification of promotional and transfer opportunities.
-Encourage the use of training and development programs to improve skills, performance and career opportunities.
-Provide information to staff on both internal and external Professional Development training sources.
-Explain the civil service process to staff and what it means to become a permanent civil servant. ☑ Provide technical assistance in applying for upcoming civil service exams.
-Provide agency staff with citywide vacancy announcements, civil service exams notices and other career development information.
-Assist employees and Job Training Program participants in assessing and planning to develop career paths. ☑ Provide resources and support for: Targeted job searches Development job search strategies ⊠ Resume preparation Review of effective interview techniques Review of techniques to promote career growth and deal with change Internship exploration Additional Initiatives and Comments: The MOCS Career Counselor will continue to develop a professional development plan for all staff.
-Citywide training and educational opportunities will be posted on MOCS' intranet and presented to all staff via email blasts.
+In FY 2022, the agency's Career Counselor will perform the following tasks:

+- Review policies, procedures, and practices related to hiring (including vacancy announcements, use of certification lists, and the selection process for mission critical occupations). - ☑ Promote employee awareness of opportunities for promotion and transfer within the agency. - ☐ Arrange for agency wide notification of promotional and transfer opportunities. - ☑ Encourage the use of training and development programs to improve skills, performance and career opportunities. - ☑ Provide information to staff on both internal and external Professional Development training sources. - ☑ Explain the civil service process to staff and what it means to become a permanent civil servant. - ☐ Provide technical assistance in applying for upcoming civil service exams. - ☑ Provide agency staff with citywide vacancy announcements, civil service exams notices and other career development information. - Assist employees and Job Training Program participants in assessing and planning to develop career paths. - □ Provide resources and support for: - □ Targeted job searches - □ Development job search strategies - □ Resume preparation - □ Review of effective interview techniques - ☐ Review of techniques to promote career growth and deal with change

+Additional Initiatives and Comments:

+The MOCS Career Counselor will continue to develop a professional development plan for all staff.
+Citywide training and educational opportunities will be sent to all staff via Monday Minute or email.
 Each unit has a budget for ad hoc training requests.
-Employees who are interested in promotional opportunities but may not have all the preferred skills will be provided with training through DCAS's Learning and Development unit or Lynda.com.
+Employees who are interested in promotional opportunities but may not have all the preferred skills will be provided with training through DCAS's Learning and Development unit.